hakkachhamza/cloneX/README.md

 cloneX is designed for legitimate, authorized use only:

-- Only `http://` and `https://` URLs are accepted
+- ✅ Only `http://` and `https://` URLs are accepted
-- Private networks and localhost are blocked by default
+- ✅ Private networks and localhost are blocked by default
-- `robots.txt` is respected by default
+- ✅ `robots.txt` is respected by default
-- Analytics, tracking, and authentication tokens are removed from exports
+- ✅ Analytics, tracking, and authentication tokens are stripped from exports
-- Credentials are never included in exported projects
+- ✅ Credentials are never included in exported projects

-**You must only clone websites you own or have explicit written permission to clone.**
+> **You must only clone websites you own or have explicit written permission to clone.**

 ---